 We also know that God’s will is for our good.
 Jesus said in the Gospel of John 10:10 “I came that they may have life, and have it abundantly.”
 In John 15:12 Jesus says that he has come “that your joy may be full.”
 The Kingdom of God then is where there is intense life, freedom and joy because a loving Father is in control.

 Archbishop Fulton Sheen was a great example of this.
 He loved the traditional faith and piety of the Church (old), but proclaimed it by means of television (new).
-Another great example was Pope John Paul II.
+Another great example was St. John Paul II.
 He was devoted to the rosary (old) but enriched it with the luminous mysteries (new).
 He defended the sexual morality of the church (old) but expressed that morality in a fresh and intriguing way through his “theology of the body” (new).

 The Kingdom is the pearl of great price.
 If we recognize the value of it, it makes sense to “sell” such things in order to purchase it.

 If devotion to these expressions, based on personal preference, causes strife and tension, there is something wrong.
-There is a difference between the Pearl of great price and its packaging.
-The Pearl always come in a wrapper.
-But if we love a particular wrapper so much that in clutching it we let go of the pearl, it doesn’t matter if we are liberal or conservative– we’re being just plain foolish.
+We must learn to distinguish between the Pearl of great price and its setting.
+The Pearl always come in some setting.
+But if we love a particular setting so much that in clutching it we let go of the pearl, it doesn’t matter if we are liberal or conservative, progressive or traditionalist – we’re being just plain foolish.

-This post is offered as a reflection upon the readings for the 17th Sunday in Ordinary Time, liturgical cycle A (I Kgs 3: 5, 7-12, Ps 119, Roman 8:28-30; Matthew 13:44-52).
+This post on the Kingdom of God as the pearl of great price focuses on distinguishing the pearl from its settings, whether they be old or new, liberal or conservative, traditional or progressive.
+It is offered as a reflection upon the readings for the seventeenth (17th) Sunday in Ordinary Time, liturgical cycle A (I Kings 3: 5, 7-12, Psalm 119, Roman 8:28-30; Matthew 13:44-52).